smart-data-lake/smart-data-lake/docs/reference/executionModes.md

 This is useful to prevent potential reprocessing of whole tables due to wrong usage.

 ### PartitionDiffMode: Dynamic partition values filter
 In contrast to specifying the partitions manually, you can let SmartDataLakeBuilder find missing partitions and set partition values automatically by specifying execution mode *PartitionDiffMode*.
-This mode has a couple of action to fine tune:
+This mode has a couple of options to fine tune:

 By defining the **applyCondition** attribute you can give a condition to decide at runtime if the PartitionDiffMode should be applied or not.
 Default is to apply the PartitionDiffMode if the given partition values are empty (partition values from command line or passed from previous action).